DOJ and Google clash on opening day of high-stakes monopoly trial

 "Google has used its monopoly power to block meaningful competition in the search market by putting a stranglehold on major distribution points for more than a decade," said Kamyl Bazbaz, vice president of public affairs for DuckDuckGo.

-Google’s search businesses — which prosecutors call the “cornerstone of its empire" — represents the company’s largest revenue stream.
+Google’s search businesses — which prosecutors call the “cornerstone of its empire" — representNathan Howard the company’s largest revenue stream.

 Together its search and search advertising generated more than $160 billion in revenue in 2022, more than half of its $280 billion in total revenue.